Colorado Springs Socialists

 Colorado Springs Socialists was a small organization located in the city of Colorado Springs, Colorado.

 History

 The CSS was initially founded as a Marxist reading group in the Autumn of 2016, before developing into a formal political organization in 2017.
 By late 2018, the group exceeded 100 members, operating on two university campuses and in the city of Pueblo, Colorado.
 In January 2020 the group announced on their Facebook page that they would be dissolving and merging into the DSA Communist Caucus.

 Ideology

 The CSS was an organization that holds the position that capitalism must be abolished and replaced with a socialist based political and economic structure.
 The organization took a non-tendency position on Marxism and Socialism, accepting Democratic Socialists, Anarchists, Libertarian socialists, Left Communists, Maoists and Trotskyists.
-Currently, the CSS is involved in a project called the Marxist Center, an attempt to unite other non-tendency revolutionary socialist organizations across the United States into "the first nation-wide, non-tendency Marxist organization."
+The CSS was involved in a project called the Marxist Center, an attempt to unite other non-tendency revolutionary socialist organizations across the United States into "the first nation-wide, non-tendency Marxist organization."